Royal Gazette Part I

 A Brief History of the Royal Gazette

-Over 250 years ago, in September of 1751, Bartholomew Green Jr., the grandson of the man who printed the first American newspaper, came to Halifax from Boston and set up a print shop on Grafton Street.
+Over 260 years ago, in September of 1751, Bartholomew Green Jr., the grandson of the man who printed the first American newspaper, came to Halifax from Boston and set up a print shop on Grafton Street.
 Unfortunately for Green, he took ill and died four months later at the age of 52.
 Upon news of his death, John Bushell, Green's former partner, sailed for Halifax and immediately assumed management of the new enterprise.
-Bushell arrived about the end of January, and on Monday, March 23rd, 1752, he published the very first issue of the Halifax Gazette, recognized as Canada's first newspaper.
+Bushell arrived about the end of January and, on Monday, March 23rd, 1752, he published the very first issue of the Halifax Gazette, recognized as Canada's first newspaper.

 So far as it is known, the Halifax paper is also the 3rd oldest on the North American continent.
 Authoritative sources agree that the earliest newspaper in the American colonies was "Publick Occurences" published on September 25, 1690.
 The 2nd newspaper was the "News-Letter" of Boston, published from 1704 to 1776 (founded by Green's father).
 The 2nd Canadian newspaper did not make an appearance until more than 10 years after the Halifax Gazette, when the "Quebec Gazette" was published in June of 1764.
 The Halifax Gazette began as a small newspaper, merely a half sheet containing European news, some local items and advertising-- but official government notices were the mainstay of the business.
 The original newspaper had a wood-cut on the right side of the title representing a fowler pursuing game, and on the left was shown a ship under full sail.
+(View images of the first issue of the Halifax Gazette on the Nova Scotia Archives website: https://archives.novascotia.ca/gazette/.)

 The current Royal Gazette is still the official government publication for proclamations and all legal notices made pursuant to statute.
 In 1977 Part II of the Royal Gazette was created to publish regulations made pursuant to the Province's Statutes.
 And the Gazette is still published under authority of the Queen's Printer.
 Since May of 1996, the two Parts of the Royal Gazette have been reunited in the Office of the Registrar of Regulations, Department of Justice.